-An electric interurban line that ran from SW Second and Stark in Portland up the west bank of the Columbia River to Linnton and thence over and through Cornelius Pass to Wilkesboro.
+An electric interurban line operated by the United Railways Company that ran from Portland up the west bank of the Columbia River to Linnton and thence through the Cornelius Pass to Wilkesboro.
+The line from the Portland city limits to Linnton ran largely along the same right-of-way that the failed “Pence Line” to Linnton had surveyed and started grading two years prior.

 According to Richard Thompson, the line was converted from electric operation to steam on January 18, 1923 – though I’m yet to find first-hand evidence of this date.
 Employee timetable No. 24, issued on October 16, 1922 is the last such document to mention trolley poles on the trains; timetable No. 25, issued on March 12, 1923 omits any such mention.
 The termini of the line in both timetables are given as Linnton and Wilkesboro, meaning that the line was never officially electrified to Banks.